 fixture type editor, you can define manually whether geometries will be merged.

-when setting Merge Geometries to No the merging for all geometries of an Martin MAC Aura in Extended
+For example, when setting Merge Geometries to No the merging for all geometries of an Martin MAC Aura in Extended mode, the fixture sheet will

 have this tree structure in the fixture sheet: